-- · You will need a 64bit guest capable vmware setup. - The root password is sipwise - There's a user sipwise with password sipwise - · You'll need to adjust your timezone and keyboard layout. - The network configuration is set to DHCP.
+- You will need a 64bit guest capable vmware setup. - The root password is sipwise

+- You'll need to adjust your timezone and keyboard layout. - The network configuration is set to DHCP.
 You'll need to change it to the appropriate static configuration. - As the virtual image is a static file, it won't contain the most updated versions of our software.
 Please upgrade the system via apt as soon as you boot it for the first time.